Every second counts as startups race to deliver fresh food

 Turkey’s Getir has launched aggressively in London, with its purple and yellow scooters seen on roads and billboards, after it raised $300 million in March, valuing it at $2.6 billion.

-Berlin-based Gorillas has a valuation of more than $1 billion after it raised $290 million, including from China's Tencent (0700.HK).
-"I strongly believe our business model is going to be the new normal," Chief Executive Kagan Sumer told Reuters.
+Berlin-based Gorillas has a valuation of more than $1 billion after it raised $290 million, including from China’s Tencent.
+“I strongly believe our business model is going to be the new normal,” Chief Executive Kagan Sumer told Reuters.

 U.S. operator Gopuff, valued at nearly $9 billion, has bought Fancy to expand in Britain and Europe, while Dija has been backed by Creandum, which invested in payments firm Klarna and Spotify.

-Food-delivery riders from Deliveroo (ROO.L) and Uber Eats (UBER.N) will also bring groceries from established supermarkets.
+Food-delivery riders from Deliveroo and Uber Eats will also bring groceries from established supermarkets.

 The different services are testing minimum order fees and delivery charges, or no restrictions at all, to see what works.